 Andrew J. Upton Attorney

 Andrew Upton provides efficient and effective representation in trial and appellate courts.
 He joined Mayer LLP after serving as a judicial law clerk and briefing attorney for the Hon.
 Senior Chief Justice Jim R. Wright and Hon.
 Chief Justice John M. Bailey of the Eleventh District Court of Appeals of Texas.
-Andrew has experience representing individual clients and companies in commercial and construction disputes, personal injury defense, premises liability, products liability, and landlord-tenant matters.
-He also advises clients on pre-litigation issues and litigation avoidance.
+Andrew has experience representing individual clients and companies in commercial and construction disputes, personal injury defense, premises liability, products liability, landlord-tenant matters.
+He also advises clients on pre-litigation issues, litigation avoidance, and insurance coverage opinions.

 He won his first trial while still in law school as a student attorney in SMU’s Civil Clinic.
 As part of SMU’s Board of Advocates, he excelled in intramural and interscholastic advocacy competitions, earning both individual and team distinctions.
 Due to his success as an advocate, he was inducted into the National Order of Barristers.
 At SMU, Andrew was also on the SMU Law Review and served as a research assistant to one of his professors.
 As a member of SMU’s Corporate Counsel Externship Program, Andrew worked in a Fortune 500 company’s Office of the General Counsel, where he gained insight into tailoring a corporate client’s legal representation to its specific business and goals.

 - Southern Methodist University Dedman School of Law, J.D., cum laude, 2018